 Of course, now that we know what the Zope security policy is, we need to know how our Product can make use of it.
 Zope developers leverage the Zope security policy primarily by making security declarations related to methods and objects within their Products.
 Using security assertions, developers may deny or allow all types of access to a particular object or method unilaterally, or they may protect access to Zope objects more granularly by using permissions to grant or deny access based on the roles of the requesting user to the same objects or methods.

-For a more fundamental overview of Zope users, roles, and permissions, see the section titled “Authorization and Managing Security” in the Security Chapter of the Zope Book.
+For a more fundamental overview of Zope users, roles, and permissions, see the section titled “Authorization, Roles and Permissions” in the Security Chapter of the Zope Book.